xyproto/sdl2-examples/csharp/README.md

     mono main.exe

-### Building and running a native executable
+### Building and running as a native executable

 `mkbundle` comes with `mono`.

 Building:

-Either run `make` or use a command similar to the one in the `Makefile`.
+    make

 Running: